moeamaya/architechie/src/pages/about/index.md

   4. Together we make up a living wiki: ask us anything.<br>

   5. Networking is paramount.
-So come to our next event.
+So join our community.
 ---